learn-co-curriculum/dsc-t-tests/README.md

     The t-value for sample is 3.58 and the p-value is 0.0015

-We can use our null and alternate hypotheses defined earlier to state the results from our findings.
+You can use our null and alternate hypotheses defined earlier to state the results from our findings.

 ```python